Skip to content

 Athletics

 Please be advised that the Athletics specialization provides a scaffolded approach to intern development, offering developmentally appropriate opportunities based on their experiences prior to internship.
-This typically results in more shadowing, didactics and outreach planning in the Fall semester and peformance consultation, workshop development, and work with specific teams in the spring and summer.
+This typically results in more shadowing, didactics and outreach planning in the Fall semester and performance consultation, workshop development, and work with specific teams in the spring and summer.
 The Case Disposition team will work to place athletes on the schedules of interns with this specialization throughout the academic year.

 • Provide initial consultations, individual, and/or group therapy to student-athletes